Australian honours and awards system: Royal honours

-The Sovereign confers honours upon Australians in exercise of the royal prerogative (rather than through the government).
+The Sovereign may confer honours upon Australians through his personal gift (according to their personal choice).
+Such honours remain formally part of the imperial honours system and are administered by the UK.
 Bold names are living recipients.
 These have included:

 Imperial honours

 Imperial honours awarded to Australians, if awarded since 5 October 1992, are no longer part of the Australian honours and awards system, and are foreign awards.
 Bold names are living recipients.

 Prior to 6 October 1992, such honours were part of the Australian system (and awards made prior to that date still retain legal recognition in Australia):

 Foreign honours – including UN and NATO service

 Specific foreign awards are not mentioned on the Order of Wear document – just the general comment that foreign awards appear after the awards mentioned.

 A list of foreign honours commonly awarded to Australians appears at Australian Honours Order of Wearing#Foreign awards.

 A list of foreign awards commonly awarded to Australians for campaign and peacekeeping service appears at Australian Campaign Medals#Foreign awards.

 Permission for formal acceptance and wearing of foreign awards is given by the Governor-General on the recommendation of the Prime Minister or the minister responsible for Australian honours.

 Additional information regarding UN medals can be found on the Australian Defence Force website.